developer-sultan/faq-accordion/README.md

 - [Author](#author)
 - [Acknowledgments](#acknowledgments)

-**Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
+- A single page accordion application to find frequently asked question
+-

-### The challenge
+### Features

-Users should be able to:
+Users would be able to:

 - Hide/Show the answer to a question when the question is clicked
 - Navigate the questions and hide/show answers using keyboard navigation alone